ML Monitoring

 • Notes from https://towardsdatascience.com/why-data-integrity-is-key-to-ml-monitoring-3843edd75cf5

-• Impute or predict missing values — A key challenge of this approach is that it hides the problems behind the data issue.
-Consistently replacing bad data can shift the expected feature’s distribution (aka data drift) causing the model to degrade.
+• Consistently replacing bad data can shift the expected feature’s distribution (aka data drift) causing the model to degrade.
 A drift as a result of this data replacement could be very difficult to catch, impacting the model’s performance slowly over time.

 • Data source

-• new data formats, types, and schemas
+• New data formats, types, and schemas

 • An update in the original business system leads to a change of unit of measurements (think Celsius to Fahrenheit) or dates formats (DD/MM/YY or MM/DD/YY?)